GoogleCloudPlatform/cloud-sql-proxy/README.md

   will be removed from `-dir` as well (unless it was also specified in `-instances`), but any existing connections to this instance will NOT be terminated.
+* `-ip_address_types=PUBLIC,PRIVATE`: A comma-delimited list of preferred IP types for connecting to an instance.
+For example, setting this to PRIVATE will force the proxy to connect to instances using an instance's associated private IP.
+Defaults to `PUBLIC,PRIVATE`
+* `-term_timeout=30s`: How long to wait for connections to close before shutting down the proxy.
+Defaults to 0.

 Note: `-instances` and `-instances_metadata` may be used at the same time but are not compatible with the `-fuse` flag.